 Where transmission systems and electric power distribution systems have separate owners, such as is the case with transmission-dependent utilities, whether investor-owned or not, the Interconnection Requesters may apply to the nearest transmission utility providing transmission service to the transmission-dependent utility to request project coordination if that transmission utility is notified in accordance with the same interconnection notification protocols that would apply if the Application were subject to FERC jurisdiction.

-If a System Impact Study shows that no additional facilities are required, the Interconnecting Utility shall send the Interconnection Requester an executable Interconnection Agreement within 15 business days after receiving confirmation from the Interconnection Requester that it would like to proceed with the interconnection.
+If a System Impact Study shows that no additional facilities are required, or that the only additional facilities are not transmission voltage equipment or are of a routine nature for the utility, the Interconnecting Utility shall send the Interconnection Requester an executable Interconnection Agreement within 15 business days after receiving confirmation from the Interconnection Requester that it would like to proceed with the interconnection.
 A model Interconnection Agreement and associated Technical Requirements and Operator Protocols will be provided by the Board; however, the Interconnecting Utility and the Interconnection Requester may voluntarily enter into different arrangements.

-If a System Impact Study shows that additional facilities are required, the Interconnecting Utility shall send the Interconnection Requester an executable Facilities Study Agreement, including an outline of the scope of the study and a good-faith estimate of the cost to perform the study, pursuant to Section 5. within 5 business days after receiving confirmation from the Interconnection Requester that it would like to proceed with the interconnection.
+If a System Impact Study shows that additional facilities, other than those facilities set forth in 5.510 are required, the Interconnecting Utility shall send the Interconnection Requester an executable Facilities Study Agreement, including an outline of the scope of the study and a good-faith estimate of the cost to perform the study, pursuant to Section 5.510, within 5 business days after receiving confirmation from the Interconnection Requester that it would like to proceed with the interconnection.
 The Board will provide a model Facilities Study Agreement; however, the Interconnecting Utility and the Interconnection Requester may voluntarily enter into a different arrangement.

 5.510 Facilities Study